The Most Beautiful Coastal Town of Florida

 The Bowery Inn – Apalachicola (★★★★ 8.6/10)

-This charming inn sits inside a beautifully restored historic building in the Old Bowery District.
-The rooms feel simple, airy, and thoughtfully styled, creating a comfortable place to unwind.
-In addition, the shared porches and lounge spaces add to its Old Florida charm.
-Because of this, it’s popular with couples and travelers looking for a calm, low-key retreat close to downtown Apalachicola.
+This charming inn sits inside a carefully restored historic building in the Old Bowery District.
+The rooms feel simple, airy, and thoughtfully designed for comfort.
+In addition, shared porches and lounge areas add to the relaxed Old Florida atmosphere.
+Because of this, it’s a popular choice for couples and travelers looking for a quiet stay close to the historic downtown area.

 Apalachicola River Inn – Apalachicola (★★★ 8.5/10)

-This riverfront inn offers sunrise views and private balconies.
-The atmosphere feels calm and intimate.
-In addition, the short walk to shops and restaurants makes evenings easy and enjoyable.
+This cozy riverfront inn offers beautiful sunrise views and private balconies overlooking the water.
+The atmosphere feels quiet and intimate, making it easy to relax.
+In addition, shops and restaurants are only a short walk away, which makes evening strolls simple and enjoyable.

 Coombs House Inn – Apalachicola (★★★☆ 8.7/10)